fence with sign that says "this way" with arrow

 [Pause]

 One sec.
 Before you even start this, make sure you’re not throwing out the baby with the bathwater.
 My point is that often the website becomes the target of blame for whatever business ailment is at hand.
-Or there is a leadership change.
+Or when there is a a new marketing director.
 And a list of faults of the website is created to support the premise that “we need a new website”.
 Great, but should that mean also tossing your existing website development partner?
 Sometimes change is good - especially if the current relationship is unhealthy.
 But if there is a good relationship, avoid blaming your vendor partner for decisions that were likely collaborative or even owned by your own team, and keep them.
 No relationship is ever perfect, so only ditch your current partner as a last resort.

 But of course, if they just suck, ditch 'em.